-An excellent premedical preparation can be obtained at Harvey Mudd.
-In fact, the college’s emphasis on the humanities and the social sciences is a valuable asset for premedical studies.
+An excellent premedical preparation can be obtained at Harvey Mudd College.
+In fact, the College’s emphasis on the humanities and the social sciences is a valuable asset for premedical studies.
 While there is no specific premedical curriculum, a premedical program can be arranged through any of the majors, if supplemented by appropriate biology and chemistry course work.
 Most medical schools require, as a minimum, one year of physics and biology and four semesters of chemistry, including organic chemistry.
-Students interested in medicine or related fields, such as dentistry or veterinary medicine, should contact the pre-professional coordinator, Professor James Eckert, firstname.lastname@example.org in the Office of Career Services.
+Students interested in medicine or related fields, such as dentistry or veterinary medicine, should contact the pre-professional coordinator, Sarah Park firstname.lastname@example.org in the Office of Career Services.

 Prospective pre-medical students considering Harvey Mudd should realize that the College’s technical requirements are considerably more demanding than in typical pre-med programs; however, Harvey Mudd’s broad technical education can provide a firm foundation for a career in medicine, especially for those interested in medical research.